octo-technology/OpenTezos/docs/michelson/tutorial.md

 #### LOOP {}

-The `LOOP` instruction is a generic loop, i.e. it repeatedily applies a sequence of instructions (called "body") many times until a condition is reached.
+The `LOOP` instruction is a generic loop, i.e. it repeatedly applies a sequence of instructions (called "body") many times until a condition is reached.
 The condition is tested before each application of the sequence.

 The `LOOP` instruction consumes a boolean value on top of the stack.
 If the value is true then the 'body" sequence is applied; otherwise the repetitive process is stopped.